 Mortal Kombat Gold

-Released 2 years after MK4 and to help support the Dreamcast launch, but ultimately was one of the worst rated games on the short lived system.
-It was shunned for it’s old PS1 engine on the new system when the fighter Soul Calibur looked astounding on the system.
-It was mainly punished for it’s poor weapon system compared to Soul Calibur which were considered generic, slow, and cumbersome.
+Released 2 years after MK4 to help support the Dreamcast launch, but ultimately was one of the worst-rated games on the short-lived system.
+It was shunned for its old PS1 engine on the new system when the fighter Soul Calibur looked astounding on the system.
+It was mainly punished for its poor weapon system compared to Soul Calibur which was considered generic, slow, and cumbersome.
 New characters were introduced into 3D for the first time from older MK games such as Kitana, Mileena, Baraka, Noob Saibot, Sektor, Kung Lao, and Goro.
-The bigger roster was welcome, but the old game play compared to newer 3D fighters was just unacceptable at the time.
+The bigger roster was welcome, but the old gameplay compared to newer 3D fighters was just unacceptable at the time.
 This game is also one of the hardest to get since the system fizzled out quickly, and after so many bad reviews Midway halted production almost immediately.
-This was also the last MK game released for the 64 bit era, and a new MK wouldn’t be seen for almost 4 years.
+This was also the last MK game released for the 64-bit era, and a new MK wouldn’t be seen for almost 4 years.

 Mortal Kombat: Special Forces

 John Tobias tried to create another adventure game from the series, but this time in full 3D.
 With this being the first 3D MK adventure game there was a lot of skepticism from the last game.
-This time you played as the not as loved Jackson Briggs (Jax), but the game had characters that weren’t in the series, and it was panned as the worst Mortal Kombat game ever made.
-Due to John Tobias leaving the project early, and the game even had financial issues.
-It was also released at the very end of the 64 bit cycle when the PS1 and N64 were almost dead and the PS2 was just coming along.
-The game was supposed to see an N64 release but due to the horrible reviews it was canned.
+This time you played as the not-as-loved Jackson Briggs (Jax), but the game had characters that weren’t in the series, and it was panned as the worst Mortal Kombat game ever made.
+Due to John Tobias leaving the project early, the game even had financial issues.
+It was also released at the very end of the 64-bit cycle when the PS1 and N64 were almost dead and the PS2 was just coming along.
+The game was supposed to see an N64 release but due to the horrible reviews, it was canned.